En Avant (steam launch): Van Gèle (1889–1890)

 He founded a large station at the juncture of the two rivers.

 At about 22°28' longitude the river was blocked by a series of rocky obstacles that the steamers could not pass.

 The water level rose in July and the steamers entered the Uele, but at 22°40' longitude they were blocked by impassible rapids.

-Van Gèle continued by pirougue, passing the rapids at Banafia and Bogazo, but could not pass the Mokwangou falls.
+Van Gèle continued by pirogue, passing the rapids at Banafia and Bogazo, but could not pass the Mokwangou falls.

 After returning to the Yakoma camp, Van Gèle decided to explore the Bomu river and visit Bangassou, but the steamers were blocked after a day by the Goui falls.

 Bangassou came to visit Van Gèle, who then returned to Banzyville.

 On 27 May 1890 the expedition of Léon Roget and Jules Alexandre Milz reached the Uele River opposite the Djabir village.

 Sultan Djabir signed a treaty with Milz and a post was established on the site of the former Egyptian zeriba of Deleb.

 Roget, guided by Sultan Djabir, tried unsuccessfully to join Van Gèle in Yakoma.

 Van Gèle heard of the presence of a European in Djabir on 18 November 1890 and set out via a roundabout route up the Uele, reaching the village of Gamanza on 2 December.

 The next day he met Milz, who was coming to meet him.

 Together they reached Djabir on 6 January 1891.
 On 15 January Van Gèle descended the Uele and reached Yakoma on 20 January 1891.
 This resolved the Ubangi-Uele question.

 In November 1891 Van Gele handed over to Georges Le Marinel and left for Europe.